jakubpulaczewski/pipeline-flow/docs/pages/intro/introduction.rst

 Introduction
 ============
-Whether you're processing big data, building real-time analytics, or designing scalable workflows, ``pipeline-orchestrator`` provides a lightweight and extensible solution for managing ELT/ETL/ETLT data pipelines.
+Whether you're processing big data, building real-time analytics, or designing scalable workflows, ``pipeline-flow`` provides a lightweight and extensible solution for managing ELT/ETL/ETLT data pipelines.

-This documentation will guide you through the process of setting up and using ``pipeline-orchestrator``.
+This documentation will guide you through the process of setting up and using ``pipeline-flow``.
 If you have any questions or need help, please don't hesitate to reach out to us.

 Why